5thGenDev/AttentionRollout_ReImplementation/README.md

 # AttentionRollout ReImplementation
 Reimplementation of Attention Rollout.
-Future work might experiment with SOTA ViT using Attention Rollout's successors
+Future work will experiment with ViT backbone Video Diffusion using SOTA visualizer than Attention Rollout